Nevada, NV

 Nevada Check Up is the state of Nevada’s Children’s Health Insurance Program (CHIP) that provides low-cost, comprehensive health care coverage to low income children 0 through 18 years of age who are not covered by Medicaid or private insurance.

-Under the ACA, children with family incomes up to 205% of poverty or about $45,000 for a single mother of two are eligible for Nevada Check Up or Medicaid.
+Under the ACA, children with family income up to 205% of poverty are eligible for Nevada Check Up.
+For a single mother of two, that’s about $52,931 or less.

 How much is Nevada Check Up?